-The election of directors (Proposal No. 1) is considered a non-discretionary matter under applicable rules.
+The election of directors (Proposal No. 1), the advisory vote on executive compensation (Proposal No. 2) and the advisory vote on the frequency of the advisory vote on executive compensation (Proposal No. 3) are considered non-discretionary matters under applicable rules.
 Therefore, if your shares are held in "street name," your bank, broker or other nominee cannot vote on this matter without voting instructions from you.
-The ratification of the appointment of Deloitte and Touche LLP as our independent registered public accounting firm for 2020 (Proposal No. 2) is considered a discretionary matter under applicable rules.
+The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2021 (Proposal No. 4) is considered a discretionary matter under applicable rules.
 Therefore, if your shares are held in "street name," your bank, broker or other nominee may exercise discretionary authority to vote on this matter in the absence of voting instructions from you.

-If you do not instruct your bank, broker or other nominee how to vote with respect to the election of directors (Proposal No. 1), your bank, broker or other nominee may not vote with respect to this proposal and your shares will be counted as "broker non-votes."
+If you do not instruct your bank, broker or other nominee how to vote with respect to the election of directors (Proposal No. 1), the advisory vote on executive compensation (Proposal No. 2) and the advisory vote on the frequency of the advisory vote on executive compensation (Proposal No. 3), your bank, broker or other nominee may not vote with respect to this proposal and your shares will be counted as "broker non-votes."
 Broker non-votes are shares that are held in "street name" by a bank, broker or other nominee that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.